Summertime for me means grilling. And maybe grilling with kids!

 Sure, most of this is common sense, but if you have a shadow that wasn’t around during last grilling season — like myself — enjoying a good grilling refresher never hurts.

 Speaking of refresher, there’s nothing like a cold drink while grilling.
 Make sure your shadow has a tasty (age-appropriate) beverage, too.
-After all, they were part and parcel of creating this magnificent meal.
+After all, grilling with kids can be so fun.
 Cheers!

 Steaks for Everyone